 The application and analysis of density-functional based quantum-chemical simulation programs also involves problems in visualisation.

-Although I principally study diamond-based electronics, I am simultaneously pursuing research in other materials: silicon, germanium, oxides (mainly ZnO), III-V compound semiconductors and nano-structures.
+Although I principally study diamond-based problems, I am simultaneously pursuing research in other materials: silicon, germanium, oxides (mainly STO, PTO, BTO and ZnO), III-V compound semiconductors and nano-structures.

 I have a developing research interest in silicon and carbon based quantum structures for optical device application, as well as the role of surface functionalisation in such materials.
 Future research will also involve my interest in the quantum behaviour of light atomic species in solid solution.